 It’s believed that ginger inhibits the production of the enzyme cyclooxygenase (COX-1).
 COX-1 promotes the synthesis of the pro-inflammatory molecule prostaglandin.
 Inflammation is a precursor of joint discomfort.

 Frankincense is a resin derived from the Boswellia tree.
 This is also a standalone ingredient in many natural joint pain relief products.
 We actually did an entire post dedicated to the role of frankincense as an arthritis reliever.
 We suggest you check it out; we include the latest studies that confirm the resin’s anti-inflammatory properties.

 If you love curry and a mix of spicy and tangy flavor, then you may be pleased to learn that the turmeric spice is another ingredient found in some joint pain supplements.
 Turmeric actually comes from the same plant genus as ginger, which we listed earlier.
 This would explain their similar beneficial properties.

 LEARN MORE: Top 7 Benefits of Using Turmeric Every Day

 We also wrote extensively about turmeric for joint pain relief and included the clinical studies.

 4. Vitamin D

 Why are kids repeatedly told to drink milk?
-It has mainly to do with the vitamin D content, which fortifies strong bones.
+It mainly has to do with the vitamin D content, which fortifies strong bones.
 Naturally, people began wondering whether this compound may offset arthritis.
 Research does hint at it being one of the promising vitamins for joint pain.

 One study shows that vitamin D-deficient subjects reported less pain after taking a vitamin D supplement.
-Another study suggested that people over the age of 50 with vitamin D deficiency are also more prone to knee and hip pain.
+Another study suggested that people over the age of 50 with vitamin D deficiencies are also more prone to knee and hip pain.